The goal of active management is deliver better risk-adjusted returns than passive investing.

 The model is not a HFT or intraday scalping algorithm, only changing the position about 2-3x a month, on average.
 The model is a pure directional bet on whether the SP500 will rise or fall, which during bull or bear markets, is able to profit from not only the major trend but also sell into the minor counter-trends.
 The result is a system designed to beat the SP index by profiting when the market loses during pullbacks.

-The graph shows 1999-2012 backtesting results of these two different applications of the model theory (Long/Short or Long-Only) as compared to passive index investing in the SP500.
+The graph shows 1999-2012 backtesting results of the Long-Only 200% model theory as compared to passive index investing in the SP500.

 Underweight SPX Trading Fund, LP